Written by

 Sweet baby Jesus.
 The side salad is fourteen dollars?

 Yeah, change of plans.
-We'll split an appetizer and get drive-thru on the way back.
+We'll split an appetizer and get Taco Bell later.

 Good, because I don't even know what half this stuff is.